chronchi/airb/README.md

 # An (opinionated) introduction to R for biologists

 This book covers some R principles that are necessary, in my opinion, to start analysing your own data.
+The book can be accessed in the following link.

+> chronchi.github.io/airb/

 ## What is data?